-The Center for Health, Intervention, and Prevention
+The Institute for Collaboration on Health, Intervention, and Policy

 The University of Connecticut’s Institute for Collaboration on Health, Intervention, and Policy (InCHIP) is a multidisciplinary research institute dedicated to the creation and dissemination of new scientific knowledge and theoretical frameworks in the areas of health behavior and health behavior change at multiple levels of analysis (e.g., individual, environmental, social, and policy).
 InCHIP researchers lead novel, influential health behavior initiatives at UConn, institutions across the United States, and globally in countries including Albania, Brazil, China, Ethiopia, India, Mozambique, South Africa, Russia, Uganda, and Vietnam.
 Our investigators have expertise in the areas of HIV, treatment adherence, diabetes management, cancer prevention and control, nutrition, pharmacology, substance abuse, obesity, autism, digital health, school and child health, and complementary and alternative approaches to medicine, among other health domains.